Security-Onion-Solutions/securityonion-docs/elastic-auth.rst

 - enable authentication in Elasticsearch, Logstash, Kibana, Curator, and ElastAlert

-- find any existing user accounts in your Sguil database and create corresponding accounts in Elasticsearch with read-only privilege by default

 Once you've completed ``so-elastic-auth``, you should then:

 - log into Kibana using the ``elastic`` super-user account